 The following table sets out the name, municipality of residence and the principal occupation of each of our directors.
-Each individual was a director on December 31, 2020.
+Each individual was a director on December 31, 2023 (except as noted (5)).
 Information relating to our senior executive officers follows.